Andyargueasae/chloroscan/README.rst

 **Before downloading, ensure you have effective mamba and conda working in your server, we recommend the version to be mamba 1.4.2 and conda 23.3.1.
 Instructions of download is documented here: https://github.com/conda-forge/miniforge.**

 To install the workflow, use pip3.
 The background environment will require Python <3.12, >=3.9 to set up the virtual environment.
 We recommend Python 3.10.

 .. code-block:: bash

-    pip3 install chloroscan==0.1.7
+    pip3 install chloroscan

+This will install the latest version of ChloroScan.
 Detailed workflow instructions can be found at: https://andyargueasae.github.io/chloroscan/index.html.
 The website also contains Chinese version of the documentation with identical contents.